The Supply Chain of the Future: from Reactive to Predictive

 Business Continuity System

-A central element of resilience, the BCS identifies risks, defines countermeasures and plans responses to crises.
+Central to resilience, the BCS identifies risks, defines countermeasures, and plans responses to crises.
 Its key aspects include:

 In an increasingly unstable and competitive global environment, the evolution of the Supply Chain is no longer a choice, but a necessity to ensure business continuity and the ability of companies to adapt to new competitive scenarios.

-The adoption of strategies such as the Strategic Sourcing, the Business Continuity System e the digitization of processes, in the setting of the Lean World Class Procurement®, offers a key competitive advantage.
+The adoption of strategies such as Strategic Sourcing, the Business Continuity System and process digitization, within the framework of Lean World Class Procurement®, offers an essential competitive advantage.
 These approaches not only improve efficiency and reduce operating costs, but also strengthen the resilience of supply chains, preparing them to meet future challenges with confidence.

 The application of Lean World Class Procurement® methodologies leads, based on our experience to: